marnanel/kepi/docs/name.md

 ## The default user image

-The default user image comes from a prewar German magazine, but I no longer remember which.
+The default user image comes from a prewar German magazine (from before the rise of the fascists), but I no longer remember which.

 ![Default user image](hat-person.jpg)